List of AFC Fylde seasons

+The table below is a list of AFC Fylde seasons from the formation of the club in 1988 to the most recent completed season.
+The list details the club's achievements in all first-team competitions and records their top league goalscorer and average home league attendance, where known.

-AFC Fylde, a professional association football club based in Wesham in the Borough of Fylde, Lancashire, England, was founded in 1988.
-They were originally named Kirkham & Wesham as a result of a merger between Kirkham Town and Wesham Football Clubs.
+Based in Wesham in the Borough of Fylde, Lancashire, they were originally named Kirkham & Wesham as a result of a merger between Kirkham Town F.C. and Wesham F.C.
 The club assumed Kirkham Town's place in Division One of the West Lancashire League for the 1988–89 season.
 The following season they finished bottom of the league table and were relegated to Division Two.

 In 1993 they were promoted back into Division One but were relegated again after a two-season spell.
 The club finished as runners-up in 1996 to achieve promotion after one season.
 Kirkham & Wesham's third spell in Division One, which was renamed Premier Division in 1998, was successful as they spent 11 seasons in the division, winning the title seven times, including the 2007 title where they were allowed to be promoted into the North West Counties Football League (NWC) in their Division Two for the 2007–08 season.

 The club finished as runners-up in the division and achieved promotion to the Premier Division.
-Also during this season they entered the FA Vase for the first time and won the competition defeating Lowestoft Town 2–1 in the final.
+During this season the club entered the FA Vase for the first time and won the competition, defeating Lowestoft Town 2–1 in the final at Wembley Stadium.
 At the end of the season the club adopted the new name AFC Fylde.

 In 2009 Fylde achieved their third successive promotion by winning the North West Counties Premier Division title, they were promoted into the Northern Premier League Division One North.
 Fylde were unable to successfully defend the FA Vase losing 2–1 in the fourth round to Needham Market.
 The club were entered into the FA Cup qualifying rounds for the first time in the 2008–09 season, losing to Sheffield in the preliminary round.
 The 2009–10 season saw the club play in the FA Trophy for the first time and the 2010–11 season they were runners-up in the promotion play-offs.
 Their third season in Division One North saw them win the championship title and were promoted into the Premier Division.